| | | | | | |

 Madeleines Make a Great Breakfast or Snack

-I love how pretty French madeleines look, and that these small sponge cakes are the perfect size for an individual snack.
+I love how pretty French madeleine cookies look, and that these small sponge cakes are the perfect size for an individual snack.

-You can eat them for a quick breakfast, or have them as a tasty treat during afternoon tea, or snack on them anytime you want.
+You can eat these little cakes for a quick breakfast, or have them as a tasty treat during afternoon tea, or snack on them anytime you want.

 Why This Recipe Works:

-- Simple Ingredients: The ingredients for making these gluten-free madeleines are easily accessible at the grocery store (nothing fancy required)!
+• Simple Ingredients: The main ingredients for making this gluten-free madeleine recipe are easily accessible at the grocery store (nothing fancy required)!
 In fact, you might already have most of the ingredients at home!

 Ingredients You’ll Need: